nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Commands not shown in the above list _will not_ appear in the commit history, and thus cannot be reverted to and / or be undone or redone.

+## **Appendix D: Effort**
+If the effort required to create **AB3** is 10, we would place the effort level required to implement the current version of **AcademyDirectory** at 15.

+Our team has put in a significant amount of effort to get AcademyDirectory to the current version.
+Below, we list some notable changes overall and notable features implemented by us.

+### Notable Changes in General

+1. **Morphed existing AB3 to align with our design for AcademyDirectory**

+   We have put in a significant amount of effort morphing the existing code base, AB3 to support the need of our application, which is designed for CS1101S avenger to be more effective and efficient.

+   Firstly, we had to create new classes for components related to our application, such as <TO BE ADDED>.
+Each of these classes has different input format requirements and is related to different command.

+   Secondly, we had to remove all the irrelevant classes and update the existing test cases to fit our need.

+   Lastly, we had to integrate all these new classes with the existing code to save applications data to a file in AcademyDirectory.
+This required major refactoring of existing classes to support multiple new fields and commands.

+2. **Redesigned GUI**

+   Compared to AB3, AcademyDirectory <TO BE ADDED>

+### Notable Features

+Notable features we implemented from scratch include <TO BE ADDED: SOME USEFUL COMMANDS E.G. FILTER SORT ETC.>
+We came up with these features as they fit well in helping CS1101S avengers be more effective and efficient.

+The implementation details and design considerations for these features could be found in [Implementation](#implementation) section and the [Design](#design) section respectively.